idioticEvil/LorcanAI/README.md

 ## Installation
 Currently, the LorcanAI project is not in a state where a user can install and use it.
 This section will be updated when that point has been reached.
 ## Attributions
 This section will contain necessary attributions for 3rd party software & libraries used in the creation of this project.
 Currently, the project makes use of Beautiful Soup, Selenium, & LXML.
+In the creation of this project, I have made use of AI tools such as Github Copilot.
+Since these tools contain training data scraped from open source repositories, it is highly likely that snippets of open source code may be included without proper attribution.
+For that, I apoligize.